MicrosoftDocs/OfficeDocs-Exchange-Test-pr/Exchange-Server-2013/use-telnet-to-test-smtp-communication-exchange-2013-help.md

 > <LI>
 > <P>The commands in Telnet Client are not case-sensitive.
 The SMTP command verbs are capitalized for clarity.</P>
 > <LI>
 > <P>You can't use the backspace key after you have connected to the destination SMTP server within the Telnet session.
 If you make a mistake as you type an SMTP command, you must press ENTER and then type the command again.
-Unrecognized SMTP commands or syntax errors result in an error message that resembles the following:</P><PRE><CODE>500 5.3.3 Unrecognized command</CODE></PRE></LI></UL>
+Unrecognized SMTP commands or syntax errors result in an error message that resembles the following:</P>
+>
+> ```powershell
+> 500 5.3.3 Unrecognized command
+> ```
+> </LI></UL>